Home

 Mechanics is the branch of physics that predicts how physical bodies and mechanisms will behave when they're subjected to a force or forces.
 Also the subsequent effect(s) of the mechanism or body on their surrounding environment.

-The Classical Mechanics in engineering, is and will continue to be a native, integral key role in the development, operation and manufacture of new machines and processes that help to benefit people the world over.
+The Classical Mechanics encompassed in Mechanical Engineering, is and will continue to be a native and integral key role in the development, operation and manufacture of new machines and processes that help to benefit people the world over.

-Engineers can't help but (they love to, more like) to use and apply their creative imaginations and developing professional skills while combining both theory and practice to aid creation of new more advanced devices and processes.
+Engineers can't help but (they love to, more like) to use and apply their creative imaginations, development and professional skills while combining both theory and practice to aid creation of new more advanced devices and processes.

-This inventing innovation is crucial to meet the demands in developing solutions to real-life problems, in defiance of conflicting requirements.
+This inventing innovation is crucial to meet the demands in developing solutions to ever advancing real-life problems, in defiance of conflicting requirements.
+Along with a good base knowledge, it is essential to keep up with breaking developments, new methods and processes.

-Real world commercial engineers, although specialising in one discipline, have to develop and combine broad technical and management skills to hone and maintain their competitive advantage for themselves and consequentially the companies they work for.
+Real world commercial engineers, although specializing in one discipline, have to develop and combine broad technical and management skills to continually hone and maintain their competitive advantage for themselves and consequentially the companies they work for.

 Have a look at the Technical page